 1979: The Police made their public debut on the BBC TV’s Top Of The Pops performing “Roxanne.”

 1987: After entering the US album charts three weeks earlier, U2’s fifth album The Joshua Tree started nine weeks at #1.
-The album topped the charts in over twenty countries, sold over twenty-five million copies, and the won the 1988 Grammy award for Album of the Year.
+The album topped the charts in over twenty countries, sold over twenty-five million copies, and won the 1988 Grammy award for Album of the Year.

 1995: Little Feat’s eleventh studio album, Ain’t Had Enough, was released.
 It was the group’s first album with vocalist Shaun Murphy and was dedicated to the memory of Neon Park, whose artwork is featured on the cover of nearly every Little Feat album.